Maine NFA Gun Trust Attorneys

 Muzzle loading, black powder, short barrel shotguns are exempt under federal law, however, your states laws may deem them to be illegal.
 Be sure to check your states laws as to the legalities of owning and purchasing.

-Machine guns are defined as any firearm that can fire more than 1 shot per trigger pull.
+Machine guns in Maine are defined as any firearm that can fire more than 1 shot per trigger pull.
 In many states machine guns are legal to own, however, once again the proper registration and tax stamp must be applied for and in your possession before you take ownership of the weapon.
-Being in possession of such a gun without the proper paperwork is a felony.
+Being in possession of such a machine gun in Maine without the proper paperwork is a felony.

 Destructive devices include bombs, grenades, modern day artillery , chemical weapons and non-sporting firearms with a bore size over 0.50 inches.
 Although such firearms as the 12 gauge shotgun may have a bore in excess of 0.50 they are exempt from the NFA because they do have a generally accepted sporting purpose.
 Being in possession of a DD without the proper paperwork and tax stamp is a felony.